vmware-tanzu/pinniped/deploy/supervisor/README.md

 If you are using a LoadBalancer Service to expose the Supervisor app outside your cluster, then you will also need to configure the Supervisor app to terminate TLS.
 There are two places to configure TLS certificates:

-1. Each `OIDCProvider` can be configured with TLS certificates, using the `sniCertificateSecretName` field.
+1. Each `OIDCProvider` can be configured with TLS certificates, using the `spec.tls.secretName` field.

 1. The default TLS certificate for all OIDC providers can be configured by creating a Secret called `pinniped-supervisor-default-tls-certificate` in the same namespace in which the Supervisor was installed.

-The default TLS certificate will be used for all OIDC providers which did not declare an `sniCertificateSecretName`.
+The default TLS certificate will be used for all OIDC providers which did not declare a `spec.tls.secretName`.
-Also, the `sniCertificateSecretName` will be ignored for incoming requests to the OIDC endpoints that use an IP address as the host, so those requests will always present the default TLS certificates to the client.
-When the request includes the hostname, and that hostname matches the hostname of an `Issuer`, then the TLS certificate defined by the `sniCertificateSecretName` will be used.
-If that issuer did not define `sniCertificateSecretName` then the default TLS certificate will be used.
+Also, the `spec.tls.secretName` will be ignored for incoming requests to the OIDC endpoints that use an IP address as the host, so those requests will always present the default TLS certificates to the client.
+When the request includes the hostname, and that hostname matches the hostname of an `Issuer`, then the TLS certificate defined by the `spec.tls.secretName` will be used.
+If that issuer did not define `spec.tls.secretName` then the default TLS certificate will be used.
 If neither exists, then the client will get a TLS error because the server will not present any TLS certificate.

 It is recommended that you have a DNS entry for your load balancer or Ingress, and that you configure the